 Remember that there’s no pressure on either you or your partner to live up to these fantasies in person.
 Just because you’ve said something over text, doesn’t mean you or they will necessarily want to act that out in real life.
 A great way to test the waters on this before meeting in person is to switch up your language: “When we meet up, I can’t wait to…”, or “It will be so fun to…”.
 This gives you the opportunity to redefine what you want to do physically and perhaps change the expectations of what an in-person date will be like.
+You can also be explicit!
+“I’ve loved explored X over text, but I think for our first meet I’d be more interested in Y”.

 Establish desire in person

 Don’t be worried if the desire fizzles slightly in person.
-Physical attraction depends so much on what the other person is like when you meet.
+Attraction depends so much on what the other person is like when you meet.
 After months of hot texts, being sat opposite someone on a date has a very different atmosphere.
 It’s totally normal if your attraction for them either slows down or picks up.
 Remember that you’re beginning a new way of interacting with your date, so it’s only to be expected that your desire might be playing catch-up.

 Bridge the confidence gap